I sometimes find a small circuit with 3 resistors and 2 transistors that performs the eXclusive OR operation.

 A rough simulation shows that there is a conflict through the parasitic body diode when the inputs are opposite.

 One cheap way to avoid this case is with the insertion of diodes in series, to prevent one input from shorting into the other :

 or for the purists : cancel the body diodes with back-to-back N-MOSFETs :

-It would work at a lower supply voltage but the speed would be 2x slower because the FETs in series double the ON resistance...
+It would work at a lower supply voltage and the simulation shows the low state has a lower voltage but the speed would be 2x slower because the FETs in series double the ON resistance...

 OTOH : if you want XNOR instead, just flip the circuit upside down and use P-MOSFET :